OsasAnalyst/cart-abandonment-prediction/README.md

 ## 🚀 Future Work

-1. **Use company’s real data**: Train the model on actual customer sessions to better reflect real-world shopping behavior.
-2. **Improve features**: Add more signals like browsing time, number of items in cart, time of day, and past purchase frequency.
+1. **Improve features**: Add more signals like browsing time, number of items in cart, time of day, and past purchase frequency.
-3. **Cost-sensitive learning**: Build models that consider the cost of false positives vs. false negatives so the business impact is balanced.
+2. **Cost-sensitive learning**: Build models that consider the cost of false positives vs. false negatives so the business impact is balanced.
-4. **A/B testing**: Deploy the model and run controlled experiments to measure how many extra sales reminders actually save.
+3. **A/B testing**: Deploy the model and run controlled experiments to measure how many extra sales reminders actually save.
-5. **Personalized incentives**: Move beyond “send reminder” → predict which type of nudge (discount, free shipping, email, SMS) works best for each customer.
+4. **Personalized incentives**: Move beyond “send reminder” → predict which type of nudge (discount, free shipping, email, SMS) works best for each customer.
-6. **Online learning**: Continuously retrain the model as new sessions come in, so the system adapts to changes in customer habits.
+5. **Online learning**: Continuously retrain the model as new sessions come in, so the system adapts to changes in customer habits.

 ---